miriamheiss/miriam-blog/README.md

 I mainly struggled with the new Quarto YAML settings like `code-fold` and `code-tools` (I get these confused so often), and the spacing (why is it so hard?!).
 The hardest thing was the dropdown menu for my project, but once I figured it out everything was fine.
 Learning how to use the terminal was also incredibly difficult.

+### Hardest thing

+I did accidentally break by blog, because I had a duplicate file.
+I thought I just deleted everything (I didn't), but that was most likely the hardest thing I've done so far.

 ---